Traftmine/slk/README.md

 # SLK Management Library

-This code is to convert SLK format files to CSV format files.
+This code convert SLK format files to CSV format files.

 To use it :
 ```Bash